cloudrack-dot-ca/app/README.md

 ## 📝 License

-CloudRack is licensed under the MIT License.
+SkyVPS360 is licensed under the MIT License.
 See the LICENSE file for details.